MiSpitieris/BC-with-PI-priors/README.md

 More specifically:

-- The **Windkessel** folder contains the stan code for the models in Section 3 and 5.
+- The **Windkessel** folder contains the stan code for the models in Sections 3 and 5.
 - The **Heat_equation** folder contains the stan code for the models in Section 4.

 ## Data folder